ddeeproton2/ChatPGP/README.md

 Optional fonctionality

 - A vocal message is aviable.
 But, nothing is crypted there with PGP.
+Nothing to install.
+All is ready with the chat.

 - You can add your video stream, on the top of the chat, if you uncomment and configure the tag <video ...></video> in "index.php" to use your stream server.

 The stream server is aviable in the folder "nginx-1.7.11.3-Gryphon-RTMP-Server"

+The you can stream to it with OBS Studio https://obsproject.com